Twilight Zone accident: Aftermath

 As a result of the accident, second assistant director Andy House had his name removed from the credits of Twilight Zone: The Movie and replaced with "Alan Smithee".
 It was the first time that a director was charged due to a fatality on a set.
 The trial was described as "long, controversial and bitterly divisive".

 Screen Actors Guild (SAG) spokesman Mark Locher said at the conclusion of the trial: "The entire ordeal has shaken the industry in its bottom."
 Warner Bros. set up dedicated safety committees to establish acceptable standards "for every aspect of filmmaking, from gunfire to fixed-wing aircraft to smoke and pyrotechnics."
 The standards are regularly issued as safety bulletins and published as the Injury and Illness Prevention Program (IIPP) Safety Manual for Television & Feature Production.
 The IIPP manual is "a general outline of safe work practices to be used as a guideline for productions to provide a safe work environment" and is distributed to all studio employees.

-The Directors Guild of America's safety committee began publishing regular safety bulletins for its members and established a telephone hotline to "enable directors to get quick answers to safety questions."
-The guild also began to discipline its members for violations of its safety procedures on sets, which it had not done prior to the crash.
+The Directors Guild of America's safety committee began publishing regular safety bulletins for its members, and it established a telephone hotline to "enable directors to get quick answers to safety questions."
+The guild also began to discipline its members for violations of its safety procedures on sets, which it had not done before the crash.
 The SAG introduced a 24-hour hotline and safety team for its members and "encouraged members to use the right of refusal guaranteed in contracts if they believe a scene is unsafe."
-Filming accidents fell by 69.6-percent between 1982 and 1986, although there were still six deaths on sets.
+Filming accidents fell by 69.6 percent between 1982 and 1986, although there were still six deaths on sets.